A Young Adult fantasy adventure coming September 2, 2025!

 Frankly, I think that if you get an agent's attention with this, you've got a really good chance at getting this optioned, because it feels like it's begging to be adapted to a visual medium."

-~ Patrick Weekes, lead writer for the Dragon Age video game series and author of Dragon Age: The Masked Empire, Feeder and the Rogues of the Republic series
+~ Trick Weekes, Narrative Designer at Bioware, lead writer for the Dragon Age series, and author of Dragon Age: The Masked Empire, Feeder, and the Rogues of the Republic series